Insulated glazing

-The space in between the panes provides the bulk of the insulation effect and may be filled with air, but argon is often used as it gives better insulation, or sometimes different gases or a vacuum are employed.
+The space in between the panes provides the bulk of the insulation effect.
+It can be filled with air, but argon is often used as it gives far superior insulation, and sometimes others gases or a vacuum are employed.

 History

+Possibly the earliest use of double glazing was in Siberia, where it was observed by Henry Seebohm in 1877 as an established necessity in the Yeniseysk area where the bitterly cold winter temperatures regularly fall below -50 °C, indicating how the concept may have started:

 Fitting a second pane of glass to improve insulation began in Scotland, Germany, and Switzerland in the 1870s.

 Insulating glass is an evolution from older technologies known as double-hung windows and storm windows.
 Traditional double-hung windows used a single pane of glass to separate the interior and exterior spaces.